FlaxEngine/FlaxDocs/manual/networking/network-api.md

 # Network API

-Flax implements a low-level networking interface with Berkeley sockets.
+Flax implements a low-level networking interface with Berkeley sockets (cross-platform).
 It's exposed to scripting API and can be used in C++, C#, or Visual Scripting.

+Here is a [server-client example](tutorials/create-tcp-client-server.md) using low-level network.

 ## API